-- The "innovativeness" of your business idea.
+- How innovative your business idea is.
 Do you have substantial funding from a venture capitalist or accredited angel investor?
-Are you undergoing any research collaboration with a recognized institution?
+Are you undergoing any research collaboration with a recognised institution?
 Are you part of any incubation scheme in Singapore?

 - Your personal credentials.
 Do you have qualifications to pursue the proposed business idea?
 Is your previous experience relevant to the proposed business idea?

 - Proposed investment.
 How much money are you planning to invest into the business?
 Is it your personal money or borrowed money?
-Note that the minimum required amount is S$50,000.
+Note that the minimum recommended amount is S$50,000.

 Who is eligible to apply for Entrepreneur Pass?

-Foreign owners of a newly incorporated Singapore company who will be relocating to Singapore to manage their company operations should apply for the Entrepreneur Pass, also known as EntrePass.
-You can apply for the EntrePass either before incorporation of the company or after the company has been incorporated (within 6 months of incorporation).
+Foreign owners of a newly incorporated Singapore company who are looking to move to Singapore to manage their company operations should apply for the Entrepreneur Pass, also known as EntrePass.
+You can apply for the EntrePass either before your company is incorporated or after the company has been incorporated (within 6 months of incorporation).
 If you are incorporating a Singapore company but don't plan to relocate to Singapore to run your company, you do not require an EntrePass.

 Is a medical test required when applying for EntrePass?

-For getting the medical tests done, we encourage you to come to Singapore and go to any clinic or hospital where they can give you the report on the same day.
-Wherever you go for your medical examination, if time is of the essence to you, make sure you confirm when the report will be ready before you proceed with the exam.
-Also, make sure to check the approval letter on the latest government policies regarding the medical test.
+To get the medical tests done, we encourage you to come to Singapore and go to any clinic or hospital where they can give you the report on the same day.
+If time is of the essence to you, make sure you confirm when the report will be ready before you proceed with the exam, wherever you may choose to go for your medical examination.
+You will also need to check the approval letter on the latest government policies regarding the medical test.

 If you would like to get your medical test done in your home country, you can do so through a reputable clinic/hospital and bring the report with you when you arrive in Singapore.
-Please be mindful that the medical report must be in English.
+Please do note that the medical report must be in English.